 You can find napa cabbage at an Asian market or major grocery stores these days.

 This Japanese version of napa cabbage stir-fry might remind you of Chinese cabbage stir-fry dishes at take-out restaurants or your mom’s homestyle dish.
-It is indeed very similar, but the main difference is we don’t typically include garlic or ginger as the smoked bacon and shiitake mushrooms already lend a ton of aroma to the dish.
+It is indeed very similar, but the main difference is we don’t typically include garlic, ginger, or scallions as the smoked bacon and shiitake mushrooms already lend a ton of aroma to the dish.
 We also use just a splash of soy sauce and black pepper for the seasoning, whereas Chinese cabbage stir fries commonly include oyster sauce.

 - Napa cabbage (Hakusai)